MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-operations-manager.md

 - Orchestrator.
 - Operations Manager.
 The integration pack version should match the System Center version.

+::: moniker range="<=sc-orch-2019"
    >[!NOTE]
    >If you're using the Orchestrator 2016 or 1801 integration pack for Operations Manager 2016 UR4 or later, if you've configured Operations Manager to accept only TLS 1.1 or 1.2 connections, make the registry changes as [detailed here](#enable-sco-ip-for-operations-manager-2016-ur4-or-later).
+::: moniker-end

 - To allow server interaction with Operations Manager, install the Operations Manager console where an Orchestrator Runbook server or Runbook Designer is installed.
 - The Orchestrator integration library management pack is required by the Create Alert object.